Literature of Flanders: Poetry

+Legends and folk tales

 Apart from ancient tales embedded in Dutch folk songs, virtually no genuine folk-tales of Dutch antiquity have come down to us, and scarcely any echoes of Germanic myth.
 On the other hand, the sagas of Charlemagne and Arthur appear immediately in Middle Dutch forms.
 These were evidently introduced by wandering minstrels and translated to gratify the curiosity of the noble women.
 It is rarely that the name of such a translator has reached us.
 The Chanson de Roland was translated somewhere in the twelfth century, and the Flemish minstrel Diederic van Assenede completed his version of Floris and Blancheflour as Floris ende Blancefloer around 1260.

 The Arthurian legends appear to have been brought to Flanders by some Flemish colonists in Wales, on their return to their mother country.
 Around 1250 a Brabantine minstrel translated the Prose Lancelot at the command of his liege, Lodewijk van Velthem.
 This adaptation, known as the Lancelot Compilation, contains many differences from the French original, and includes a number of episodes that were probably originally separate romances.
 Some of these are themselves translations of French originals, but others, such as the Moriaen, seem to be originals.
 The Gauvain was translated by Penninc and Pieter Vostaert as Roman van Walewein before 1260, while the first wholly original Dutch epic writer, Jacob van Maerlant, occupied himself around 1260 with several romances dealing with Merlin and the Holy Grail.

 The earliest existing fragments of the epic of Reynard the Fox were written in Latin by Flemish priests, and about 1250 the first part of a very important version in Dutch, Van den vos Reynaerde ("Of Reynard") was made by Willem.
 In his existing work the author follows Pierre de Saint-Cloud, but not slavishly; and he is the first really admirable writer that we meet with in Dutch literature.
 The second part was added by another poet, Aernout, of whom we know little else either.

 The first lyrical writer of the Low Countries was John I, Duke of Brabant, who practised the minnelied with success.
 In 1544 the earliest collection of Dutch folk-songs saw the light, and in this volume one or two romances of the fourteenth century are preserved, of which "Het Daghet in den Oosten" is the best known.